Emperor (Norwegian band): Hiatus and occasional live performances

-Following the breakup, Samoth and Trym continued playing in the black/death metal outfit Zyklon, while Ihsahn concentrated on his family project Peccatum.
-Later Ihsahn announced a solo project, much in the vein of Prometheus: The Discipline of Fire & Demise and Peccatum, featuring drummer Asgeir Mickelson of Borknagar and Vintersorg.
-It has generated positive feedback in the black metal community.
+Following the breakup, Samoth and Trym played in black/death metal band Zyklon, while Ihsahn focused on Peccatum.
+Later, Ihsahn announced a solo project in the vein of Prometheus: The Discipline of Fire & Demise and Peccatum, featuring drummer Asgeir Mickelson of Borknagar and Vintersorg.
+It generated positive feedback in the black metal community.

-The band played a surprise three-song show in Oslo on 30 September 2005, at which they announced a series of full concerts to take place in California, New York City, and Europe in 2006.
-As of February 2006, they were also scheduled to play at the Inferno festival in April and Germany's Wacken Open Air in August.
-Samoth was unable to take part in the US tour dates, as his conviction for the arson he committed in 1992 lengthened the process for his visa application, so Emperor performed without him.
+The band played a surprise three-song show in Oslo on 30 September 2005, at which they announced a series of concerts in California, New York City, and Europe in 2006.
+They played at the Inferno festival in April and Germany's Wacken Open Air in August.
+Samoth was unable to take part in the US tour dates, as his conviction for arson lengthened the visa application process.
+Emperor performed without him.

-On 7 October 2006, Emperor performed at the under-18 Motstøy-festival in their home town of Notodden.
-The band had wanted to do an under-18 gig and a gig at their home town, so the festival fit perfectly.
-It was held at a small venue called StuA, and with only 450 tickets available, the concert quickly sold out.
+On 7 October 2006, Emperor performed at the under-18 Motstøy-festival in Notodden.
+The band had wanted to do an under-18 show and a hometown show; the festival fit both goals.
+It was held at a small venue called StuA, and with only 450 tickets available, the concert sold out.

-On 28 October 2006, Emperor returned to the UK to play a gig at London's Astoria venue, where the band was warmly greeted by fans.
-In 2007, Emperor played a series of one-off shows in the United States and two festival gigs in France and Finland.
+On 28 October 2006, Emperor returned to the UK to play a show at London's Astoria venue, where fans greeted the band.
+In 2007, Emperor played a series of one-off shows in the United States and two festivals in France and Finland.

-A tablature book based on their Scattered Ashes: A Decade of Emperial Wrath compilation album, containing thirteen Emperor tracks from their back catalogue, transcribed by Ihsahn with a foreword also by him, was released 31 October 2007 via Candlelight Records.
-Emperor's albums were also re-issued in a special box version with a bonus poster on 21 August 2007.
+A tablature book based on the Scattered Ashes: A Decade of Emperial Wrath compilation album, containing thirteen Emperor tracks from their back catalogue, transcribed by Ihsahn with a foreword by him, was released 31 October 2007 via Candlelight Records.
+Emperor's albums were re-issued in a special box version with a bonus poster on 21 August 2007.